 Investment property is commercial properties that are leased to third parties.
-Each of the leases contains an initial non-cancellable period of $1\sim3$ years.
+Each of the leases contains an initial non-cancellable period of 1~3 years.
 Subsequent renewals are negotiable with the lessee, and no contingent rents are charged.
-Please refer to note 6(j) for further information.
+Please refer to note 6(k) for further information.